ALieNZ

 When I came to Hollywood, I developed a screenplay (“Bardo”) which was a mainstream film aimed at a wide audience, and also two subsequent low budget indie versions (“Last Verse”, “In a Dark Wood”).

-After seeing the recent breakthroughs in VR I became interested in a realization of it as a VR experience and embarked on creating a new screenplay – utilizing lessons learned from the previous incarnations of this project and molding it into a VR experience that could be perfect for today’s audiences.
+After seeing the recent breakthroughs in VR I became interested in a realization of it as a VR experience and embarked on creating a new screenplay – utilizing lessons learned from the previous incarnations of this project and molding it into a hybrid project (a movie with accompanying VR experiences) that could be perfect for today’s audiences.

 Story-synopsis

-We also visit dream-states, hallucinatory-drug experiences, and moments of illumination where life and Bardo almost meet.
+We visit dream-states, hallucinatory-drug experiences, and moments of illumination where life and Bardo almost meet.

-Over a weekend in Las Vegas, he hooks up with Chloe (22), an escort, at a music festival, overdoses and has a heart attack, is placed on life-support and is declared technically dead.
+Over a weekend in Las Vegas, he hooks up with Chloe (22), a fashion design student, moonlighting as an escort, at a music festival.

-In the near-death state, he reunites with Julia (21) his college sweetheart (love of his life) who died three years earlier.
+In the near-death state, he reunites with Julia (she turns out to be his college sweetheart (love of his life) who died three years earlier, just after they got married.

-Julia encourages Adam to snap out of the coma, return and live out the remainder of his life.
+Julia encourages Adam to snap out of the bardo, return and live out the remainder of his life.

 Julia has brought Adam and Chloe together for a reason.

-As the two women meet in the Bardo state, they resolve past karma between them.
+As the two women “meet”, they resolve past karma between them.

 All three are linked in more ways than one.

-As the audience, we experience three Bardo journeys – Adam goes part of the way, and turns back.
-Julia take the entire ride (the movie is told through her eyes, although we do not realize it, until half way through).
+As the audience, we experience three Bardo journeys – Adam goes part of the way and turns back.
+Julia takes the entire ride (the movie is told through her eyes, although we do not realize it, until halfway through).
 Chloe dips into the Bardo, her mind clouded by the drugs, just to meet Julia.

 Chloe’s destiny is to be with Adam… so Julia and Adam can be together again.
 Julia is reborn as their child, Jules.